BA (Hons)

 DESIGNED FOR

 If you have a passion for helping people and want a career that will utilise your artistic skills, Creative and Therapeutic Arts is for you.
-The practical, inclusive degree will help you understand and apply the relationships between creativity and wellbeing.
-This is a great stepping stone to a fulfilling career.
+This practical, inclusive degree will help you understand and apply the relationships between creativity and wellbeing.
+This is a great stepping stone to a fulfilling career in arts, health and wellbeing.

 Career paths